Kindly 7f X 11cm Micro Sheath Introducer Compatibility

 1. Sheath: The main body of the introducer, usually made of a biocompatible material such as Teflon or other polymers.
 This provides a smooth, low-friction channel for inserting other devices.

-2. Dilator: A tapered component that is inserted into the sheath to facilitate its entry into the blood vessel or tissue.
+2. Dilator: A tapered component that is inserted into the sheath to help with its entry into the blood vessel or tissue.
 The dilator helps to gradually widen the opening, reducing the risk of trauma.

 3. Guidewire: A thin, flexible wire that is first inserted into the vessel or tissue to guide the dilator and sheath.